U-shape Transformer for Underwater Image Enhancement: Experiments

-\textbf {Non-reference Evaluation.} The Test-U60 and SQUID datasets were utilized for the non-reference evaluation, in which statistical results and visual comparisons are shown in Tab. \ref{Tab:3} and Fig. \ref{figure:6}.
+\textbf {Non-reference Evaluation.} The Test-U60 and SQUID datasets were utilized for the non-reference evaluation, in which statistical results and visual comparisons are shown in Tab. \ref{Tab:4} and Fig. \ref{figure:non-reference}.

-As in Tab. \ref{Tab:3}, our method achieved the highest scores on PS and NIQE metrics, which confirmed the initial idea to contemplate the human eye's color perception and better generalization ability to varied real-world underwater scenes.
+As in Tab. \ref{Tab:4}, our method achieved the highest scores on PS and NIQE metrics, which confirmed the initial idea to contemplate the human eye's color perception and better generalization ability to varied real-world underwater scenes.
 Note that UCIQE and UIQM of all deep learning-based UIE methods are weaker than physical model-based or visual prior-based, also reported in \cite{Li2021UnderwaterIE}.
 Those two metrics are of valuable reference, but cannot as absolute justifications \cite{Li2019UIEB}\cite{Berman2020HLQD}, for they are non-sensitive to color artifacts \& casts and biased to some features.

-UGAN and Ucolor are selected for visual comparison according to previous results, as in Fig. \ref{figure:6}, where UGAN has obvious color artifacts in some local areas and Ucolor has an obvious color cast.
-That is due to the architecture of UGAN and Ucolor ignoring the inconsistent attenuation characteristics of underwater image on different image areas and color channels, respectively.
-In our method, the reported CMSFFT and SGFMT modules could reinforce the network's attention to the color channels and spatial regions with serious attenuation, therefore obtaining high visual quality enhancement results without color artifacts and color casts.
+As in Fig. \ref{figure:non-reference}, enhancement results of our method have the highest PS value, which index reflects the visual quality.
+Generally, compared methods are unsatisfactory, which includes undesirable color artifacts, over-saturation and unnatural color casts.
+Among the methods, results of the UIBLA \cite{peng2017underwater} and FUnIE \cite{Islam2020FUnIE} have a certain degree of color cast.
+Retinex based \cite{Fu2014Retinexbased} method introduces artifacts and unnatural colors.
+UGAN \cite{Fabbri2018UGAN} and UIE-DAL \cite{uplavikar2019UIEDAL} have the issue of local over-enhancement and color artifacts, which main reason is they ignore the inconsistent attenuation characteristics of the underwater images in the different space areas and the color channels.
+Although Ucolor \cite{Li2021UnderwaterIE} introduces the transmission medium prior to reinforcing the network's attention on the spatial area with severe attenuation, it still ignores the inconsistent attenuation characteristics of the underwater image in different color channels, which results in the problem of overall color cast.
+In our method, the reported CMSFFT and SGFMT modules could reinforce the network's attention to the color channels and spatial regions with serious attenuation, therefore obtaining high visual quality enhancement results without artifacts and color casts.